Sport in Jamaica

+Athletics became the number one sport in Jamaica.
 The most popular sports in Jamaica are mostly imported from Britain.
-The most popular sports are athletics, cricket and association football; other popular sports include basketball and netball (usually for women).

-Out of all the top five sports, Mixed martial arts, rugby league and rugby union are also considered growing sports in Jamaica.
+The most popular sports are athletics, cricket and association football; other popular sports include basketball, tennis and netball (usually for women).
+Out of all the top five sports, mixed martial arts, rugby league and rugby union are also considered growing sports in Jamaica.

 Athletics

+In Jamaica involvement in athletics begins at a very young age and most high schools maintain rigorous athletics programs with their top athletes competing in national competitions (most notably the VMBS Girls and Boys Athletics Championships) and international meets (most notably the Penn Relays).
+In Jamaica it is not uncommon for young athletes to attain press coverage and national fame long before they arrive on the international athletics stage.

 Jamaica is one of the leading countries in sprinting with the current world record holder for 100m and 200m, Usain Bolt and the former 100m world record holder, Asafa Powell, both originating from the island, as does Yohan Blake, silver medalist at the 2012 London Olympics in the 100m and 200m.
 Also, a team of four Jamaicans, Bolt included (Powell being absent in Daegu 2011 due to injury), won the gold and broke the World Record in the 2008 Beijing Olympics and the 2011 IAAF World Athletics Championships, their new personal best is 37.04, from 37.10 in 2008.
 They broke the record for a third time at the 2012 London Olympics in a time of 36.84, is the only country to run sub-37 seconds.
 In addition, the country has a very strong high school athletics program throughout the schools which sees top high schools compete each year in the Inter-Secondary Schools Boys' and Girls' Championships.
 The 2010 winners of the event were Wolmer's Boys' School and Holmwood Technical High School (girls).
 The ability of Jamaicans to dominate the sprint is only further enhanced and highlighted by the supremacy of Usain Bolt, who earned his Olympic 'Triple-Double' (retaining his 100m and 200m titles from the 2008 Beijing Olympics at the 2012 London Olympics and 2016 Rio de Janeiro Olympics).

 Cricket

 Cricket is one of the most popular sports in Jamaica.
 The Jamaica national cricket team has won ten Regional Four Day Competitions and seven WICB Cups.
 Jamaicans also play for the West Indies cricket team, which won the 1975 and 1979 Cricket World Cup, as well as the T20 International Cricket Council World Cup in 2012 and 2016.
 Jamaica has produced some of the world's most famous cricketers, including George Headley, Courtney Walsh, Chris Gayle and Michael Holding.
+Sabina Park is the only Test venue in the island, but the Greenfield Stadium is also used for cricket.